mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 approximately four calendar months.
 At the end of each increment, workstreams present their accomplishments at a community meeting and planning for the next increment begins.

-**_Mojaloop is open-source software, but that does not mean we dont follow the best demonstrated industry practices and risk management strategies appropriate for our market._**
+**_Mojaloop is open-source software, but that does not mean we don't follow the best demonstrated industry practices and risk management strategies appropriate for our market._**

 ![mojaloop](./assets/mojaloop-product-engineering-process-overview.jpg)